urol-e5/protocols/2020-12-14-SDR-Respirometry-Protocol.md

 Setting up the SDR sensor plates and accompanying system for the first time in a new place:

 1. Suspend an AI light above each SDR plate and follow the [(AI Light Protocol)](https://github.com/urol-e5/protocols/blob/master/2020-03-18-AI-Lights.md) for set up instructions.
 Notes: make sure to check what saturating light conditions your study organism needs for Photosynthesis trials.
 To calculate saturating light conditions, follow the [(PI Curve Protocol)](https://github.com/urol-e5/protocols/blob/master/2020-01-01-PI-Curve-Protocol.md)
 2. Assemble SDR reader following the [(SDR SensorDish Reader Installation Video)](https://www.youtube.com/watch?v=F0_b4Ws6Eow&feature=youtu.be).
 Connect the SDR plate readers to the USB port on the computer and open the LoligoⓇ MicroResp™ Software.
+Load the correct calibration file for the instrumentation used.
+For the Loligo 1624 Microplate the calibration files can be found here: [(Calibration Files)](https://www.loligosystems.com/microplate-data)
 3. To ensure that the correct saturating light level is set on the AI light, follow the [(Apogee User Manual)](https://www.apogeeinstruments.com/content/MQ-500.pdf).
 Situate the Apogee above the SDR plate and take ~ 8 readings at various positions around the SDR plate to get an average light measurement.
 Adjust the placement of the SDR plate, light stand, and AI light as necessary to attain desired light intensities.
 Ideally, light levels should be as equal as possible across the different positions across the 2 SDR plates.
-Note: In Mo’orea, average saturating light level for *Acropora hyacinthus* larvae should be set at ~500 PFD.
+For example, in Mo’orea, average saturating light level for *Acropora hyacinthus* larvae should be set at ~500 PFD.
 4. Record the AI light setting and position combinations required to obtain each desired light intensity to use in Photosynthesis trials.
-5. See comment
+5. If possible, assemble and run the equipment in a temperaure-controlled environment, such as an incubator.
+Fluctuations in room temperature and increases in temperature due to the use of LED lighting can influence measurements.
+Temperature control using an incubator will allow for respiration measurements in treatment conditions if desired.

 <a name="Sample_Preparation"></a> **Sample Preparation**

 1. Set up SDR respirometry equipment (see [**Initial Setup**](#Initial_Setup) for details).
 Set oxygen concentration in units of umol/L.
-2. Load samples into wells, loading 22 wells with samples and 2 with FSW as blanks.
-Randomize the location for each run (see XXX for details).
-Use 6-8 larvae per well.
-If possible, run a quick trial in 3-5 wells to see if 6-8 larvae provide a signal in Photosynthesis and Respiration.
-If necessary, you can include more larvae per well - just record the number of larvae you use.
+2. Load samples (coral larvae, fragments, recruits) into wells, loading 22 wells with samples and 2 with filtered sea water (FSW) as blanks.
+Randomize the location of blanks for each run to limit well-specific differences in blank samples.
+If possible, run titration trials to determine optimal sample size/density (e.g., fragment size, number of larvae) to obtain signals that differentiate from blanks.
+If running respirometry on swimming larvae, a general benchmark for spawning species (*M. capitata*, *A. hyacinthus*) is to use 6-8 larvae per well.
+Record the number of larvae, size of samples, added to each well in a metadata sheet.
-3. Seal the plate with coverslips.
-See video HERE and refer to protocol for details.
+3. Once all samples are loaded in the plate, including blanks, seal each well with a glass coverslip.
+See video example of sealing wells here: [(Sealing Wells Video)](https://github.com/urol-e5/protocols/blob/master/images/Well_Loading_Example_Resp.mov)
 4. Make sure that the OxoDish or HydroDish are correctly aligned over the middle of the lasers on the SDR SensorDish Readers.
 5. The SensorDishes can easily be positioned on the SDR due to a groove in the housing of the SDR.

 ![Fig. 1](https://github.com/urol-e5/protocols/blob/master/images/Figure_1.png)